 These condensed interim financial statements have been presented on the basis that the Company will continue as a going concern, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
 Realization values may be substantially different from the carrying values shown and these financial statements do not give effect to adjustments that would be necessary to the carrying values and classification of assets and liabilities should the Company be unable to continue as a going concern.
-At October 31, 2012, the Company had no revenue producing operations, has an accumulated deficit of \$4,244,387 since inception and is expected to incur further losses in the development of its business pending the issuance of the drilling permits on its Cordoba property and the required exploration expenditure commitments (Note 6), all of which may cast substantial doubt about the Company's ability to continue as a going concern.
+At January 31, 2013, the Company had no revenue producing operations, has an accumulated deficit of \$4,721,487 since inception and is expected to incur further losses in the development of its business and fulfilling required exploration expenditure commitments (Note 6), all of which may cast substantial doubt about the Company's ability to continue as a going concern.
 The Company's ability to continue as a going concern is dependent upon its ability to obtain the necessary financing to meet its obligations and repay its liabilities arising from normal business operations when they come due and ultimately to generate future profitable operations.
 While the Company has been successful in securing financings in the past, there is no assurance that it will be able to do so in the future.